Building a Distributed Rule Engine: A Comprehensive Guide

 • Event producers: Systems that generate events (sensors, applications, user interactions)

-• Event consumers: Services that process events and apply rules
+• Event workers: Services that process events and apply rules

 • Rule definitions: Conditions and actions specified in a structured format